amruthsrepo/IMDBdemo/README.md

 ## Validations used:

->Any movie must have a name, poster, producer, at least 1 actor and a Year of release
+>Any movie must have a name, poster, producer, at least 1 actor and a Year of release.
 >An actor or a producer must have name, sex, dob .
 >Any 2 movies cannot have the same name and year of release .
 >Any 2 actors cannot have same name and date of birth .